Working in the US

 - Currency: American dollar ($)

 - Health: it is generally safer to ensure all your vaccinations, such as tetanus, are up to date before travelling to the US.
-You also need to ensure that you have your own full medical insurance, as there is no national health service in the US and medical costs can get expensive.
+You also need to ensure that you have full medical insurance, as there is no national health service in the US and medical costs can be expensive.

-- Type of government: democratic federal republic with a constitution at its core.
+- Type of government: federal presidential republic with a constitution at its core.

 - Emergency numbers: 911 for medical, fire or crime emergencies.